clamorisse/Node-Jawn-Docker/README.md

 ## The container

-The container OS is Ubuntu, and installs nodejs and npm.
+The container uses Ubuntu, and installs nodejs and npm.
 The working directory is /app In addition, this container comes with an rspec test to check the container builds properly and as expected (see below).

 ### How to run it?